mdx-js/mdx-analyzer/packages/language-server/README.md

 ## Use

-Usage of this package depends on your editor integration.
+How to use this package depends on your editor integration.

 This package provides the CLI `mdx-language-server`.
 Because this is based on [`vscode-languageserver`][vscode-languageserver], the